JSorngard/lambert_w/README.md

 While the approximation with 24 bits of accuracy is defined on 64 bit floats in the paper, this crate can also evaluate it on 32 bit floats for a slight reduction in accuracy.
+This reduction in accuracy has not been quantified by the author.

-`#![no_std]` compatible, but can optionally depend on the standard library through features for a potential performance gain.
+The crate is `no_std`, but can optionally depend on the standard library through features for a potential performance gain.

 ## Examples